raspy135/Qun-mk2/README.md

 8 | LFO Retrig.
 LFO’s phase is reset by every note hit when it is ON.

 ## PRM:VCF

+_A sequence of [video segments](https://www.youtube.com/watch?v=7dNhxKBtwPo&t=480s) is available demonstrating the VCF, including the important VCF Volume parameter._

 ![diagram_vcf](manual_images/vcf.png)

 Button | Description
 ------|-------
 1 | CUTOFF